Do 4G Pitches Cause More Injuries Than Grass Pitches in Rugby?

 4G Pitches Grass Rugby Injuries

 When the first artificial grass pitches were introduced into the sporting world they seemed like a godsend.
-Gone would be the days of trudging around on mud-covered pitches and of course games would never be cancelled because of a waterlogged pitch.
+Gone would be the days of trudging around on mud-covered pitches and of course, games would never be canceled because of a waterlogged pitch.
 Also, it would promote better skills both in training and during a game because of the dry firm surface.
 However, the first incarnation of the artificial pitch of the 3G was undoubtedly better suited to soccer than rugby.
 This was mainly due to the fact that the quality of the pile and the use of infill products within it didn’t cope well with impacts such as falls.

 Players playing on 3G pitches quite often suffered serious abrasions and cuts when falling, leading to concerns about the suitability of the surface for contact sports such as rugby.
-However, because of the financial advantages of artificial pitches and the fact they could provide clubs with an additional income stream they were an attractive proposition, and some professional and amateur clubs had them installed with varying degrees of success.
+However, because of the financial advantages of artificial pitches and the fact they could provide clubs with an additional income stream, they were an attractive proposition, and some professional and amateur clubs had them installed with varying degrees of success.
 In fact, some clubs had them replaced with grass surfaces due to injury concerns.

 Technological Advancements of 4G Artificial Grass